aweager/command-server/README.md

 Where `pid` is the process ID which is handling the execution of the command.

-When the request is completed, will write to `queue-ops`:
+When the request is completed, will write the completion:

 ```
 done <request-id>